taebinkim7/tma-mil/README.md

-# tma-mil - Cross-dataset predictions of breast cancer phenotypes by image-based multiple instance learning
+# Cross-dataset predictions of breast cancer phenotypes by image-based multiple instance learning

 The methods implemented here include those discussed in the following submission: